1 History

 3.1 Pre-cooling Treatment and Requirements for Processing

 Natural gas processing begins at the wellhead, where the gas is produced.
-The composition of this raw natural gas varies depending on the type, depth, and location of the deposit as well as the surrounding geology.
-Natural gas processing plants purify or dry the raw gas by removing common contaminants such as water, hydrogen sulfide, and carbon dioxide; the presence of these contaminants at an LNG plant could cause significant disruption to the liquefaction process, or the liquefaction plant.
+The composition of this raw natural gas varies depending on the deposit’s type, depth, and location and the surrounding geology.
+Natural gas processing plants purify or dry the raw gas by removing common contaminants such as water, hydrogen sulfide, and carbon dioxide; these contaminants at an LNG plant could cause significant disruption to the liquefaction process or the liquefaction plant.
 Sweet gas, sour gas, and acid gas are all terms which denote content: relatively free of hydrogen sulfide, containing hydrogen sulfide, containing significant quantities of carbon dioxide, hydrogen sulfide, or similar acidic gases, respectively.
-Once common contaminants are removed, mercury is removed by adsorption processes, sometimes followed by nitrogen removal.
-Recovery of natural gas liquids (NGL) typically concludes the processing, leaving a refined natural gas product fit for a spectacular array of industrial applications.
+Once common contaminants are removed, adsorption processes remove mercury, sometimes followed by nitrogen removal.
+Natural gas liquids (NGL) recovery typically concludes the processing, leaving a refined natural gas product fit for a spectacular array of industrial applications.

 3.2 Who Processes Natural Gas to Liquid Natural Gas

 Liquefaction plants are typically proposed and constructed by oil production companies or corporations.
-These corporations generally focus on the exploration, production, refining, marketing, and transportation of oil and natural gas products.
-Among them are familiar names such as Royal Dutch Shell, Exxon Mobil, Gazprom, Sinopec, Chevron, Total S. A., Lukoil, Reliance Industries Ltd., BP, and Equinor, though there are many others.
-These LNG facilities convert natural gas to its liquefied form, which is a colorless, odorless, non-flammable, non-explosive, non-toxic, highly transportable resource when maintained at the cryogenic temperature of –260° F (-160° C).
+These corporations generally focus on exploring, producing, refining, marketing, and transporting oil and natural gas products.
+Among them are familiar names such as Royal Dutch Shell, Exxon Mobil, Gazprom, Sinopec, Chevron, Total S. A., Lukoil, Reliance Industries Ltd., BP, and Equinor, though many others exist.
+These LNG facilities convert natural gas to its liquefied form, which is a colourless, odourless, non-flammable, non-explosive, non-toxic, highly transportable resource when maintained at the cryogenic temperature of –260° F (-160° C).

 3.3 LNG Liquefaction Plants

-The continuously expanding LNG industry has liquefaction facilities (large scale) both proposed and under construction in double digit numbers around the globe.
-All LNG plants are comprised of the experts and technologies required to process dry natural gas into a liquefied phase, they also contain the necessary, specialized storage equipment and cryogenic pipelines required to transport the LNG to nearby peak-shaving facilities, transport vehicles, or specialized maritime vessels designed to safely store and transport the cryogenic, liquefied natural gas.
-The construction of these central elements in the LNG value chain often take several years to complete.
+The continuously expanding LNG industry has liquefaction facilities (large scale) that are both proposed and under construction in double-digit numbers around the globe.
+All LNG plants are comprised of the experts and technologies required to process dry natural gas into a liquefied phase; they also contain the necessary, specialized storage equipment and cryogenic pipelines required to transport the LNG to nearby peak-shaving facilities, transport vehicles, or specialized maritime vessels designed to store and transport the cryogenic, liquefied natural gas safely.
+The construction of these central elements in the LNG value chain often takes several years to complete.

 What is LNG?
 Turning Natural Gas Into Liquid